How to build a winning blended learning strategy

 Checklist for creating a great online training program

 - Capture your needs.
 Start by understanding who your audience is, the purpose of your project and what will make it a success.
-Our capture guide will help with this stage.
+Our 5C framework guide for successful digital learning will help with this stage.

 - Engage your SMEs and stakeholders across the business.
 Get them involved as early as possible to support your project.

-- Break your content down into manageable chunks and think about each chunk’s purpose – do they encourage reflection, offer a chance to practice, or deliver a tutorial?
+- Break your content down into manageable chunks and think about each learning purpose – do they encourage reflection, offer a chance to practice, or deliver a tutorial?
+Check out our elearning examples for inspiration.

 - Create an engaging flow.
 Take each chunk and think about the journey you want to take learners on.
 What will motivate them at the start?
 Can you offer choice over the route they take or does the experience need to be linear?
 What would deliver a powerful call to action at the end?